 How to Write a Project Quality Management Plan?

 Quality assurance or quality control plans evaluate and/or modify an organization’s procedures to help ensure they provide the desired results.
 Quality control plans are often viewed as a set of instructions that should be followed.
 They document the planning, implementation, and assessment procedures for a project, as well as any quality assurance or quality control activities.

 Some areas may be more detailed than others, based on the project, process, or organization’s needs.
 It is important to note that each plan is unique based on the organization’s needs.
 However, quality control plans should always have a structure that permits improvements to the plan.
 This allows employees to offer input on how to improve efficiency and quality.
 In addition, the plan should be reviewed by others periodically, including stakeholders, to ensure the plan is comprehensive (American Society for Quality).

-All you need to develop a comprehensive project quality management plan is included in my project management template set.
+You find useful templates project quality management in my project management template set.